llSourcell/how_does_monero_work/README.md

 ## Disclaimer

 This project is not endorsed by or affiliated with coinhive.com in any way.
+Credits for the code go to https://github.com/x25/coinhive-stratum-mining-proxy

 ## License